suchintannit/EPAM-COE-2022-DEVOPS/kubernetes-vagrant-ansible-ubuntu/README.md

 Ansible is a suite of software tools that enables infrastructure as code.
 It is open-source and the suite includes software provisioning, configuration management, and application deployment functionality.

 In contrast with other popular configuration-management software — such as Chef, Puppet, Salt and CFEngine — Ansible uses an agentless architecture, with Ansible software not normally running or even installed on the controlled node.
 Instead, Ansible orchestrates a node by installing and running modules on the node temporarily via SSH.
 For the duration of an orchestration task, a process running the module communicates with the controlling machine with a JSON-based protocol via its standard input and output.
 When Ansible is not managing a node, it does not consume resources on the node because no daemons are run or software installed.
-### 7. Explanation of Output During the Execution of "common.sh" file.
-	PS>"Installing Docker"

-	Until this step in the common.sh we try to download all images required for the kudeadm configuration.
-This step without errors signifies that we are now ready to deploy our control plane.
-Adding Kubernetes Repository.
-Adding Firewall Rules.
-Deactivatind 	Firewall.
-Disabling SWAP

-	PS>"Adding Kubernetes Repository"

-	Now, run the apt-add-repository command to add the Kubernetes package repository in Ubuntu.
-You must perform the following steps:

-		printf "##### Adding Kubernetes Repository #####\n"
-		sudo curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add -
-		echo 'deb http://apt.kubernetes.io/ kubernetes-xenial main' | sudo tee /etc/apt/sources.list.d/kubernetes.list

-	PS>"Adding Firewall Rules"

-	PS>"Deactivatind Firewall"

-	PS>"Disabling SWAP".

-### 8. Explanation of Output During the Execution of "master.sh" file.

-	PS>"Preflight Check Passed: Downloaded All Required Images".

-	Until this step in the master.sh we try to download all images required for the kudeadm configuration.
-This step without errors signifies that we are now ready to deploy our control plane.

-	PS>"K8s Control Plane Successful".

-	After this output you can be certain that the init command has been executed and the control plane is now running at 10.0.0.10 and the api-server is listening to that address.

-	PS>"Admin Conf Directory Made.
-ENV variable exported".

-	The admin configuration directory is made through the following commands which have to be executed

-	*as root:

-		$ export KUBECONFIG=/etc/kubernetes/admin.conf

-	*or as others:

-		$ mkdir -p "$HOME"/.kube
-  		$ cp -i /etc/kubernetes/admin.conf "$HOME"/.kube/config
- 		$ chown "$(id -u)":"$(id -g)" "$HOME"/.kube/config

-	PS>"Network Appplied".

-	Flannel in Kubernetes is a virtual layer that is used with containers, it is designed basically for containers only.
-The above output shows that a network for pods has been created.

-	PS>"Join Sh Created".

-	Until this step in the master.sh we try to download all images required for the kudeadm configuration.
-This step without errors signifies that we are noe 		readyt to deploy our control plane.

-	PS>"Install Calico Network Plugin".

-	After this output you can be certain that the init command has been executed and the control plane is now running at 10.0.0.10 and the api-server is listening 		to that address.

-	PS>

-### 9. Explanation of the node.sh file.

 This script is meant to make the _workers_ join the working _master_.
 The 'master.sh' script while deploying the master will create the print-join command that can be used to make the workers join a cluster. node.sh automates by executing this script.
 ### 10. FAQs.